UndeadZeratul/ThereWillBeBlood/README.md

 ===
 I love getting outside contributions, however doing so can be a little complex for some.

-First a note: If you are going to contribute, please make your contributions to the ___master___ branch.
+First a note: If you are going to contribute, please make your contributions to the ___develop___ branch.

 Also, if you are just planning on making a one-line change, or anything that just alters one file, you can simply find the file and press "edit", and github will do the rest.